-Total Amount Amount Unspent (in ₹ lakh) Spent for the Financial Year. (in ferred to Unspent CSR er section 135(6).
+Total Amount An nount Unspent (in ₹ lakh ) Spent for the Financial Year. (in Total Amount transferred to Unspent CSR Account as per section 135(6).
 Amount transferred to any fund specified under Schedule VII a per second proviso to section 135(5). ₹ lakh) Amount.
 Date of transfer.
 Name of the Fund Amount.
 Date of transfer.
 446.29 Nil Nil Nil Nil Nil